LuxoftSDL/sdl_evolution/proposals/0298-Processing-of-unknown-enum-values-by-SDLCore.md

       SDL Core removes both `UNKNOWN_1` and `UNKNOWN_2` items from the request.
       The value of `appHMIType` parameter becomes empty.
-      Since `minsize` of the parameter is `1` (according to the SDL Core API), the request fails with the following response to mobile application:
+      Since `minsize` of the parameter is `1`, the request fails with the following response to mobile application:
       `success=false, resultCode = "INVALID_DATA", info="Invalid enums were removed: appHMIType:UNKNOWN_1, UNKNOWN_2"`

   3. The request contains a parameter (with enum item value) which is a part of the structure.